ResursBank/ResursBank.github.io/docs/platform-plugins/prestashop/resurs-merchant-api-for-prestashop.md

 #### Managing Orders

-From the PrestaShop order editor, additional actions related to Resurs orders are available under the **Fler åtgärder** (More actions) dropdown menu:

 ![](images/prestashop-order-management-buttons.png)

 Here, you will typically find:

-- **Fånga** – Used to capture an authorized payment.
+- **Capture** – Used to capture an authorized payment.
 This is relevant for payment methods that support delayed capture ( e.g., invoice or part payment).
-- **Makulera** – Used to cancel a payment that has been authorized but not yet captured.
+- **Cancel** – Used to cancel a payment that has been authorized but not yet captured.
 Canceling sends a void request to Resurs and updates the order status accordingly.

 > **Note:** Partial capture is not supported in this version of the plugin.
 The entire order amount must be captured at